rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

     That `/tcp` bit at the end tells the firewall that connections will be coming in over the Transfer Control Protocol, which is what you'll be using for most server-and-home-related stuff.

-    Alternatives like UDP are for debugging, or other very specific kinds of stuff that frankly aren't in the scope of this guide.
+     Alternatives like UDP are for debugging or other particular kinds of stuff that aren't in this guide's scope.
 Refer to the documentation of whatever app or service you specifically want to open up a port for.

 To remove a port, just reverse the command with a single word change: